All Episodes

 Look at my TV doesn't even work.

-I mean, it's a 1990 says it's it's it's a little nah, it's a projection TV, it's about a four or five-foot screen, and the projections behind the projectors behind the wall, and it just doesn't work anymore.
+It's about a four or five-foot screen, and the projections behind the projectors behind the wall, and it just doesn't work anymore.

-I just haven't I just haven't bothered to replace it or fix it up.
+I just haven't bothered to replace it or fix it up.

-Laserdisc player in there, but yippee.
+There's a laser disc player in there, but yippee.

-Laserdisc, those things belong in a Smithsonian now.
+Laser disc, those things belong in a Smithsonian now.

 I guess I could take it with me to Missouri and watch it with the gang there.